Leicester fined over salary cap regulations breach but avoid points deduction

 Leicester have been fined £309,841.06 but avoided any points deduction after a Premiership Rugby investigation found they had failed to comply with salary cap regulations.

-It was discovered that the league leaders had entered into an arrangements whereby a third-party company made payments to the image rights companies of Leicester players.
+It was discovered that the league leaders had entered into an arrangement whereby a third-party company made payments to the image rights companies of Leicester players.

 Leicester have been spared greater sanction due to the salary cap being exceeded by less than the ‘overrun’ limit.